sa6mwa/miscellaneous/articles/backtoback-9to1-and-49to1-measurements/backtoback-9to1-and-49to1-measurements.md

 The transformers were two 9:1 trifilar-design wound 6 times on FT140-61 torroids each (1 torroid per transformer).
-The wire in both transformers were what we call FKUB, single strand from an electric installation cable, supposedly with PVC and some fireresistant insulation.
-None of the transformers used more ideal enemal wire.
+The wire in both transformers were what we call FK cable, single strand from an electric installation cable, supposedly with PVC and some fire resistant insulation.
+None of the transformers used more ideal enamel wire.

 ### The Math